wmo-im/wis2box/docs/source/user/public-services-setup.rst

 wis2box API
 -----------

-The wis2box API uses `pygeoapi`_,  which implements the OGC API standards, to provide programmatic access to the data collections hosted in your wis2box.
+The wis2box API uses `pygeoapi`_,  which implements the `OGC API`_ suite of standards, to provide programmatic access to the data collections hosted in your wis2box.

 .. image:: ../_static/wis2box-api.png
   :width: 800